 Who is the Green Zone Training Program for?

-The Green Zone training program is specifically designed to train faculty and staff in an effort to provide additional support for student veterans.
-In the present stage of the Green Zone program, the training is not for military-affiliated students to become active participants; rather beneficiaries from the trained faculty and staff volunteers.
+The Green Zone training program is specifically designed to train faculty and staff to provide additional support for student veterans.
+In the present stage of the Green Zone program, the training is not for military-affiliated students to become active participants; but rather beneficiaries from the trained faculty and staff volunteers.

 Veterans on Campus: Peer to Peer

-Online interactive training simulations that teach student veterans how to mentor fellow military-affiliated students and help each other make a successful transition to life as a college student.
-The program also provides student veterans information about support services on and off campus.
+Online interactive training simulations that teach student veterans how to mentor fellow military-affiliated students and help each other make a successful transition to life as college students.
+The program also provides student veterans information about support services on and off-campus.

 Online Interactive Training Simulations

-These simulations help faculty and staff in understanding the needs, experiences and cultural issues affecting student veterans as they transition from military to university and civilian life.
-This program also teaches users how to connect military-affiliated students to campus resources that can aid them in their transition and ensure they achieve their academic, professional, and life goals.
-Once registered, you will be able to access the web-based simulations at your convenience.
-If you would like to participate in our online interactive training, please email us at firstname.lastname@example.org.
+These simulations help faculty and staff understand the needs, experiences, and cultural issues affecting student veterans who transition from military to university and civilian life.
+This program also teaches users how to connect military-affiliated students to campus resources.
+These resources can aid them in their transition and ensure they achieve their academic, professional, and life goals.
+Once registered, you will have access to web-based simulations at your convenience.
+If you wish to participate in our online interactive training, please email us at firstname.lastname@example.org.